-(U.S. Dollars in thousands or as otherwise stated, except share and per share data) 3.
-Summary of significant accounting policies (Continued)
+(U.S. Dollars in thousands or as otherwise stated, except share and per share data)

 Intangible fixed assets

 We recognize intangible assets acquired in a business combination at fair value on the date of acquisition.
 The rate of amortization of intangible fixed assets is calculated based on the period over which we expect to derive economic benefits from such assets.
 We evaluate all intangible assets for impairment when events or changes in circumstances indicate that the carrying value of the asset may not be recoverable.